 I liked that they gave you options for toppings/sauces to experiment with.
 The tensuyu and grated daikon added savouriness which complements vegetables, while the simple sea salt and lemon cut through the richness of seafood.
 We ordered the “Kaede”, which included two appetizers, eleven tempura pieces, kakiage plus rice set, and dessert.

 The fried shrimp heads were served first.
 It may look intimidating, but if you manage to get past the psychological fear it’s quite tasty.
 The chef removed the inedible and sharp bits so it’s pleasant to eat.
 The actual prawn tempura was succulent.
 Kondo’s tempura is unlike any tempura I’ve ever had.
 The batter is extremely light, unlike the typical heavy and thick tempura batter.
-The high temperature actually seals in moisture and steams the ingredient, while minimal oil penetrates.
+The high temperature seals in moisture and steams the ingredient, while minimal oil penetrates.
 Ideally, tempura batter is mixed using cold water and lightly mixed.
-This is to avoid the creation of gluten, resulting in a crispy and light batter.
+This is to avoid the creation of gluten, resulting in a crisp and light batter.

 Lotus root was one of my favourites!
 It has an unique texture, crunchy yet starchy.